 Jones' hip injury

-Much like Hockenson, Vikings running back Aaron Jones' status for Sunday remains up in the air after suffering a hip injury on Oct.
+Vikings running back Aaron Jones was a limited participant in practice throughout the week and will be a game-time decision for Sunday suffering a hip injury on Oct.
 6 against the Jets.

 The bye week provided some additional recovery time for the veteran running back, but O'Connell said Wednesday that they're monitoring his progress throughout the week before making any decisions.